SQream/sqream_docs/guides/third_party_tools/tableau.rst

 #.
 Drag the desired tables into the main area (labeled **Drag tables here**).

-   This area is also used for specifiying joins and data source filters.
+   This area is also used for specifying joins and data source filters.

     ::